DeckOfPandas/too-much-of-a-person/_blog/2018/07/2018-07-26-what-its-really-like-to-have-a-story-and-photo-session-for-tmoap.md

 After reading a social media post of D’s about this project in November 2017 - I knew that I had to take part, at least as a participant.
 I told family, friends and strangers about the project and encouraged them to book their sessions.

-It took me a while to book my own session - I knew I had to but I’m not quick to share when it puts me in a position of vulnerability and the process of taking photos of myself and then looking at them fills me with dread.
+It took me a while to book my own session; I knew I had to but I’m not quick to share when it puts me in a position of vulnerability, and the process of taking photos of myself and then looking at them fills me with dread.

 However, this project was important to me and I wasn’t going to let my fears/insecurities get in the way of sharing my story.
 I can’t remember how and when I finally found the courage to book the session, but I am so glad that I did.
 The quickest way for me to describe the session would be part photoshoot and part therapy session.